MntaseTshepi/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 7 - Writing a function that draws a diagonal line in the terminal.
 Task 8 - Writing a fucntion that prints a square follwed by a new line.
 Task 9 - Writing a program that prints Fizz for multiples of 3, Buzz for multiples of 5 and FizzBuzz for multiples of 3 and 5.
+Task 10- Writing a function that prints a triangle, followed by a new line.